Also Like

 Is a Maltese the Right Dog for You?

-Before bringing a Maltese into your life, consider how this breed will fit into your daily routine.
-Carefully contemplate the responsibilities of exercise, feeding, and financial care associated with owning a Maltese.
+Before bringing a Maltese into your life, consider how this breed will fit into your daily routine and lifestyle.
+Carefully contemplate the responsibilities of exercise, feeding, grooming, and financial care associated with owning a Maltese.

 Consider questions like: What will you do with your Maltese when you go on vacation?
 Do you have contingency plans for their care if you become ill or are away?

-While Maltese dogs are generally manageable due to their small size and non-shedding coat, they require attention and care.
-Keep in mind that they may exhibit small dog syndrome, potentially displaying aggression towards strangers.
+While Maltese dogs are generally manageable due to their small size and non-shedding coat, they require attention and consistent training.
+Be aware that some individuals may display protective or fearful behaviors towards strangers if not properly socialized from a young age and given consistent positive reinforcement training.

 Owning a Maltese is a lifestyle choice that will alter your daily routine, but it comes with the reward of affection, loyalty, and companionship from this loving breed.